meteatamel/cloud-code-custom-samples/README.md

 # Custom templates for Cloud Code

 This repository contains some custom templates for Cloud Code for VS Code.
-Each template includes starter code and scripts to test locally and to deploy/test in the cloud.
+Each template includes starter code for Cloud Functions and Cloud Run services that use the recommended libraries ([CloudEvents SDK](https://cloudevents.io/) and [Google CloudEvents libraries](https://github.com/googleapis/google-cloudevents)) for the language of the template.
+It also includes `gcloud` based scripts to test services locally, deploy to the cloud, and test in the cloud.

 To use these templates as starter projects:

 1. Click on `Cloud Code` in VS Code.
 1. Select `New Application` -> `Custom Application` -> `Import Sample from Repo`
-1. Point to this repo.
+1. Point to this repository.
 1. Choose a template as a starter project and follow `README.md` instructions of the template.